mcyph/speedysvc/README.rst

 This module for python 3.6+ on Linux allows separating larger, more complex applications into smaller components (microservices).
-For example, you could build a text-to-speech service, a fulltext service, a machine learning-based part-of-speech tagger service etc. Then, you could have web or other frontends communicate with these services.
+For example, you could build a text-to-speech service, a fulltext search service, an optical character recognition service, etc. Then, you could have web or other frontends communicate with these services.
 Each service is started separately in individual processes and has individual logs so as to be able to track down events and errors without being overwhelmed with